Guide Roster

 Andrew Skurka

-Since founding this program in 2011, I’ve led 109 trips and have spent 511 days in the field with clients.
+Since founding this program in 2011, I’ve led over 115 trips and have spent over 550 days in the field with clients.
 In the first five years, I guided every single trip (58) and spent up to 76 days in the field.
-The program has grown considerably since then, but I guide as often as I practically can while remaining married and maintaining the overall quality — it’s the most fun and rewarding aspect of my work.
+The program has grown considerably since then, but I guide as often as I practically can while maintaining the overall quality and while remaining married — it’s the most fun and rewarding aspect of my work.

-My goal on each trip is to empower clients with outdoor skills and knowledge so that they can be self-sufficient, lead the group, and confidently undertake future trips of their own.
+My goal on every trip is to make clients more self-sufficient in the wilderness by teaching them skills, having them lead, and expanding their comfort zones.
 It’s an extra perk if I can learn from my group, have fun, and explore a new setting.

 As a twenty-something I was a prolific long-distance thru-hiker.
 My most notable trips were the: